nikolatulechki/semanticElections/analysis/queries.md

 } #limit 100
 ```

 Postprocessing Q to fix voting places positioned far from their parent places.
 Fallback solution is to place them at the same location as their parent place.
-Will add a flag so that eventually we can look and fix them directly in Wikidata.
+Will add a flag so that eventually we can look and fix them in the mapping sheets

 # Aggregation Queries

+TODO in time use these to produce aggregated results for different elections

-Local elections - aggregation on parties
+## Local elections - aggregation on parties
 ```sparql
 BASE <https://elections.ontotext.com/resource/>
 PREFIX my: <https://elections.ontotext.com/resource/entity/>